Are Breast Milk Lattes Just A Novelty?

 sweet. light body … obviously some residual sugar. a mild complexity. a little buttery, just barely effervescent. the finish is a little tannic, actually.

 Alex James, the bass player for the English alternative rock band Blur, referred to breast milk as sweet.
-In his recipe challenge video, he prepares and offers a taste of a breast milk cappuccino to Gordon Ramsay.
-(September 2018: Video has been removed from YouTube.)
+In his recipe challenge video, he prepares and offers Gordon Ramsay a taste of a breast milk cappuccino.
+(September 2018: The video has been removed from YouTube.)

-The story offered by Alex in the video is that his wife had recently given birth to twins.
-Three months after delivery, she took the opportunity to drink a few beers at a Foo Fighters concert, and her breast milk was temporarily condemned as a result of the alcohol.
-Rather than waste it, Alex saved it for himself to share with friends like Gordon.
-In the video, Gordon does sip it, but then immediately spits it out.
-Apparently, breast milk tastes better to the actual fathers than it does to their friends.
+Alex’s story in the video is that his wife had recently given birth to twins.
+Three months after delivery, she took the opportunity to drink a few beers at a Foo Fighters concert, and the alcohol temporarily condemned her breast milk.
+Rather than waste it, Alex saved it to share with friends like Gordon.
+In the video, Gordon sips it but immediately spits it out.
+Breast milk tastes better to the fathers than to their friends.

-Just what type of fad was Alex James trying to start by releasing such a video?
+What type of fad was Alex James trying to start by releasing such a video?
 Is he planning a new breast milk production facility to promote his taste fetish?
-Doesn’t he realize that outside of a committed relationship, breast milk is just too difficult to obtain?
+Doesn’t he realize that breast milk is just too difficult to obtain outside of a committed relationship?
 Breast milk lattes are just not feasible for the population at large.
 While breast milk bank facilities do exist, they serve legitimate medical needs.
-It would be highly unethical to compete for that limited supply just to satisfy the cravings of those who seek out such a unique taste.
+Competing for that limited supply would be highly unethical just to satisfy the cravings of those seeking such a unique taste.

 The Economics

-The Human Milk Banking Association of North America is an organization set up to promote donor milk banking.
-They dispensed 745,329 ounces of donor breast milk in 2005 to hospitals in over 80 cities across North America.
-All of that milk was used for legitimate medical purposes only and is not available to the latte-seeking espresso snobs.
+The Human Milk Banking Association of North America is set up to promote donor milk banking.
+In 2005, they dispensed 745,329 ounces of donor breast milk to hospitals in over 80 cities across North America.
+All of that milk was used for legitimate medical purposes only and is not available to latte-seeking espresso snobs.

 Outside of the medical use restrictions, the donated milk is very expensive, selling for $3.50 an ounce, according to the article Mama’s Milk For Sale on MedIndia.
 Even if you could purchase it directly, it would put the price of a 12-ounce breast milk latte at over $42 per cup!